narenakash/oral-cavity-segmentation/README.md

-# Oral Cavity Segmentation using Deep Learning Approach for Oral Potential Malignancy Disorder Screening at Population Scale
+# Oral Cavity Segmentation using Deep Learning Approach for Oral Potential Malignancy Disorder Screening at Population Scale in India